 HOT RODS & REELS CHARITY FISHING TOURNAMENT

-HOT RODS & REELS Charity Fishing Tournament is a truly one of a kind event which pairs NASCAR Drivers with philanthropic supporters, executives and racing fans for an exciting day of fishing during the Ford Ecoboost Weekend at Homestead-Miami Speedway and the Daytona 500 at Daytona International Speedway.
-This unique tournament benefits The Darrell Gwynn Quality of Life Chapter of The Buoniconti Fund to Cure Paralysis and takes place in the infield lake at both tracks in Florida.
+HOT RODS & REELS Charity Fishing Tournament is a truly one of a kind event which pairs NASCAR Drivers with philanthropic supporters, executives and racing fans for an exciting day of fishing during the Daytona 500 at Daytona International Speedway.
+This unique tournament benefits The Darrell Gwynn Quality of Life Chapter of The Buoniconti Fund to Cure Paralysis and takes place on the infield lake at the track in Florida.

 NASCAR Drivers team with NHRA Hall of Fame former drag racer Darrell Gwynn to raise awareness of spinal cord injury research and people living with paralysis.
 The Darrell Gwynn Quality of Life Chapter of The Buoniconti Fund to Cure Paralysis, the event host and benefiting charity, is a fundraising arm of The Miami Project to Cure Paralysis.